ethereum/solidity-blog/_posts/2020-09-04-meet-the-team.md

 ### What is your role in the Solidity team?
 On which parts of Solidity do you work the most?

-*I'm a software developer at Solidity.
-Nowadays, I quite like working on the Yul optimizer.
+*Nowadays, I quite like working on the Yul optimizer.
 It is interesting since ultimately it's an open problem and allows for a lot of room for improvement.*

 ### What would you like to see in the Solidity ecosystem in the future?